 When building a team building session, you’ll use one quick warm-up game and one long main game.

-Online searches will give you give you tons of ideas for games, but most of them are either too short or don’t really accomplish the goal of team building.
+Online searches will give you tons of ideas for games, but most of them are either too short or don’t really accomplish the goal of team building.
 But that doesn’t mean you can’t still make use of them.

 The most effective sessions involve a short game called a warmer that can be used to warm your team up and get them ready to engage in more constructive activities.
 This is where those online searches come in.
 Below is a list of some of the best ones out there you can use to get your team animated.
 These warmers shouldn’t last than 10-15 minutes, and should then be followed by the main game, which is a longer, more constructive game.

 Game #1: Two Truths and a Lie